raspberrypi/documentation/usage/camera/raspicam/timelapse.md

 ```
 sudo apt-get install libav-tools
 ```
-Now to can use the tools to convert your JPEG files in to an H264 video file.
+Now you can use the tools to convert your JPEG files in to an H264 video file.
 ```
 avconv -r 10 -i image%04d.jpg -r 10 -vcodec libx264 -vf scale=1280:720 timelapse.mp4
 ```